 Natural Cycles projects 50% year-on-year sales growth as it gears up for perimenopause mode launch

-Digital birth control pioneer Natural Cycles has reported a projected 50% increase in sales for 2025, alongside plans to launch a new NC° Perimenopause mode — signalling both commercial momentum and a strategic expansion beyond contraception into midlife health.
+Digital birth control pioneer Natural Cycles has reported a projected 50% increase in sales for 2025, alongside plans to launch a new perimenopause mode as it expands beyond contraception into midlife health.

 The company’s latest financials, shared by CEO Raoul Scherwitzl on LinkedIn, show steady year-on-year growth in both sales and EBITDA since 2019, with profitability strengthening through 2024 and further gains forecast for next year.